-If you run a small business with few customer requests per day, and no dedicated team to handle support, then using WhatsApp Web will most likely be good enough.
+If your small business customer service only receive a few requests per day, and you have no dedicated team to handle support, then using WhatsApp Web will most likely be good enough.

-Otherwise, Missive lets you connect a phone number to a team inbox where multiple people can answer queries from numerous customers at the same time, from any device and from a single phone number.
+Otherwise, a WhatsApp shared inbox is probably the way to go.
+Missive lets you connect a phone number to a team inbox where multiple people can answer queries from numerous customers at the same time, from any device and from a single phone number.

 Not only that, but you can also:

 Nowadays, around 40% of all purchases online are made on mobile devices.
 Let's suppose you have an eCommerce store, and a customer has a problem with their order, so they contact you using their phone.